 AMY: Neil, How did you become the Lead Writer on the Renovation?

-NEIL: I had done the “review” of the WT's 34 sets at the request of the Board, but was unavailable to work on the renovation due to a church interim staff commitment.
+NEIL: After performing a “quality review” of the WT's original sets with members of the Board, they started looking for a writer to revamp the original WT's material.
+I was unavailable to help due to a church interim staff commitment.
 When that ended, and they hadn't found anyone else, I said, “Here I am, send me!”

 AMY: What was the problem with the original WT lessons?

-NEIL: We found many good lessons, but some were incomplete or strayed from the lesson objectives, or simply weren't creative enough by today's standards.
-We wanted them to be better, especially because they are a major benefit to our Supporting Members, but also because we ourselves use these lessons.
+NEIL: We found many good lessons, but some were incomplete, some strayed from the lesson objectives, and many simply weren't creative enough by today's standards.
+The Board wanted them to be better, especially because they are a major benefit to our Supporting Members, but also because we ourselves use these lessons.

 AMY: Were you afraid you’d offend the volunteer writers?